-already taken office with respect to districts where the incumbent mayor is still in office.46 As we can see from columns 2 and 5 there is no strong evidence that the electoral outcome in the village determined subsequent appointed village head turnover, in districts where either party won by a large margin.
-This finding is consistent with the predictions of the model, since in districts where the election is lopsided and, hence, a pooling equilibrium emerges, the new mayor is unable to distinguish supporters from non-supporters and low turnover follows.
+In this subsection I test the theoretical predictions about turnover of appointed village heads.
+In particular, I estimate econometric model (19) in the subsample of villages with appointed village heads.
+The results can be found in Table 4.
+Column 1 shows the average results, while columns 2 to 5 show the results when the sample is divided according to whether Golkar or PDI-P received the greatest number of votes at the district level, and whether the margin was large or tight.
+The main coefficient of interest is the one associated to regressor Golkar won \times New mayor, since it captures how much higher is the difference in the predicted probability of turnover in villages where Golkar won versus villages where another party won, in districts where the new mayor has already taken office with respect to districts where the incumbent mayor is still in office.
+46 Columns 2 and 5 show that there is no strong evidence that the electoral outcome in the village determined subsequent appointed village head turnover, in districts where either party won by a large margin.
+This finding is consistent with the predictions of the model, since in districts where the election is lopsided and, hence, a pooling equilibrium emerges, the new mayor is unable to distinguish supporters from nonsupporters and low turnover follows.

-In contrast, as columns 3 and 4 show, in districts where the election was close the coefficient β_2 becomes highly statistically significant and has the sign predicted by the theory.
-This result suggests that, once a the new mayor takes office after a tight PDI-P victory, appointed village head turnover is 7.4 percentage points higher (-0.125 + 0.199) in villages where Golkar was the most voted party than in villages where another party won.
-This effect represents a 36% increase in the sample mean probability of turnover.
-Similarly, in districts where a new mayor takes office after a tight Golkar victory, the probability of appointed village head turnover is 19 percentage points lower in villages where Golkar won than in villages where another party won (107% decrease over the sample mean).47
+In contrast, as columns 3 and 4 show, in districts where the election was close, the coefficient β_2 becomes highly statistically significant and has the sign predicted by the theory.
+This result suggests that, once the new mayor takes office after a tight PDI-P victory, appointed village head turnover is 7.4 percentage points more likely (-0.125 + 0.199) in villages where Golkar was the most voted party than in villages where another party won.
+This effect represents a 36 percent increase in the sample mean probability of turnover.
+Similarly, in districts where a new mayor takes office after a tight Golkar victory, the probability of appointed village head turnover is 19 percentage points lower in villages where Golkar won than in villages where another party won.47